pytorch/pytorch/docs/source/notes/numpy_compatibility.rst

 The restrictions on a PyTorch tensor becoming a NumPy ``ndarray`` are:

-- It must be a dense tensor
+- It must be a strided tensor
 - It must be on the CPU
-- It must not have a computational graph
+- It must not require gradients
 - It must not have the conjugate bit set
 - It must not have the negative bit set
-- It must not be a subclass
+- It must not be a tensor-subclass

 Essentially these can be expressed as: